0 Recently Viewed Program(s)

 3

-This course allows learners to integrate the theory of health record science and health law while on practicum in a small hospital setting.
-Coding, abstracting and medical transcription will also be practiced.
+This practicum course provides learners with the opportunity to integrate the theory of health information management with concepts of privacy and confidentiality, in healthcare settings.
+Coding, abstracting, and record management will also be practiced.
 Please note that the practicum placement may not be within the province of Alberta.

 Pre-requisites: